roger-oliver/person-db/README.md

 cargo run
 ```

+### 5. Have the configuration file in place

+The `.env.local` needs to be in the "project root directory" to have it working locally.

-The API will start on the default port (usually 8080).
+The API will start on the default port (usually 8080, but you can change in the `.env.local` file).

+To debug on visual studio code, add the following line in your "launch.json" file:

+`"envFile": "${workspaceFolder}/.env.local"`

 ## Getting started - Using docker compose file